IgorColetoBueno/IgorColetoBueno/Resume.md

 > https://www.linkedin.com/in/igor-bueno-ab5712122/

-I am a software developer for 7 years, passionate about technology and the web as a whole.
-My professional goal is to work on international projects and become a reference professional in the IT scenario.
+I've been a software developer for 7 years, passionate about technology and solving problems.
+Focused on the bases, concepts and foundations of technology, my goal is to continue building a solid career and become a reference in the scenario

 ## Hard Skills